By Brooke LeVasseur

-The U.S. health system today is facing unprecedented demands – from decreasing reimbursements to ever-changing regulations to the transition from fee-for-service reimbursement to value-based care models.
+The U.S. health system is facing unprecedented demands – from decreasing reimbursements to ever-changing regulations to transitioning from fee-for-service refunds to value-based care models.
 Yet, amidst it all, healthcare stakeholders still need to achieve the holy grail of healthcare: higher quality care — at lower costs — with greater access for all patients.
 Telehealth software may lead to the completion of this quest.

-In study after study, telehealth has demonstrated great potential for solving that multidimensional dilemma, especially for our country’s most vulnerable populations, such as the poor, elderly, rural and those suffering from chronic conditions.
+Telehealth has demonstrated outstanding potential for solving that multidimensional dilemma in study after study investigation; telehealth has shown exceptional potential for solving that multidimensional dilemma, especially for our country’s most vulnerable populations, such as the poor, elderly, rural and those suffering from chronic conditions.

 Particularly promising are physician-to-physician electronic consultations (eConsults).
 These asynchronous, consultative communications take place within a secure, web-based platform through which physicians share materials such as medical records, scans, x-rays and notes.
-Specifically, physician-to-specialist eConsults offer an opportunity to quickly and easily increase access to specialty care among underserved populations, which frequently have considerable difficulty in obtaining specialty care.
+Specifically, physician-to-specialist eConsults offer an opportunity to quickly and easily increase access to specialty care among underserved populations frequently having difficulty obtaining specialty care.

-The barriers that Medicaid patients face in accessing specialty care are substantial and daunting.
-Most significantly, Medicaid’s lower reimbursement rates result in fewer specialists accepting Medicaid patients, and those who do often limit the number that they’ll schedule.
+Medicaid patients’ barriers Medicaid patients face in accessing specialty care are substantial and daunting.
+Most significantly, Medicaid’s lower reimbursement rates result in fewer specialists accepting Medicaid patients, and those often limit the number they’ll schedule.

 Further, even when Medicaid patients find themselves fortunate enough to obtain an appointment with a specialist, many face obstacles in affording or finding transportation and childcare.
 The unfortunate outcome is long wait times for appointments, reduced access to care and deteriorating health for Medicaid patients unable to get the specialty care they need, according to the Center for Studying Health System Change.

-There’s little question that the Medicaid population has a serious need for greater access to specialty care.
-Thus, it has become essential that we explore additional investment in telehealth, in general, and eConsults between primary care physicians (PCPs) and specialists, specifically, as a means of connecting underserved populations to specialists.
+There’s little question that the Medicaid population seriously needs greater access to specialty care.
+Thus, it has become essential that we explore additional investment in telehealth, in general, and eConsults between primary care physicians (PCPs) and specialists, specifically, to connect underserved populations to specialists.

 With eConsults, Medicaid patients can experience a higher quality of care by extending the capabilities and efficiencies of PCPs, who treat the widest variety of patients.
-Another benefit of eConsults is that they enhance patient satisfaction by enabling patients to receive specialty care without the need to leave the comfort, security and convenience of their own PCP’s office.
+Another benefit of eConsults is that they enhance patient satisfaction by enabling patients to receive specialty care without leaving the comfort, security and convenience of their PCP’s office.

 Medicaid patients today, the rest of us tomorrow